v4lproik/no-name/README.md

 # no-name [![CircleCI](https://circleci.com/gh/v4lproik/no-name.svg?style=svg&circle-token=a18ffbc369b8ddcf8de823bc2a1eeb628509fcb7)](https://circleci.com/gh/Yinkozi/no-name) [![codecov](https://codecov.io/gh/v4lproik/no-name/branch/master/graph/badge.svg)](https://codecov.io/gh/v4lproik/no-name)

-This program has been designed to extract the information of a web login interface in order to craft a request that submits it.

-This project has been booted as it can be useful - especially during an internal pentest assessment, after extracting a list of web servers - to find a pair of credentials that allows you to get logged in as a privileged user.
+This Golang program aims to help pentesters during an internal penetration test.
+It scans the web interfaces passed in parameter detecting the authentication form and then tries to find a valid pair of credentials.

 ## How does it work ?

 Several modules have been implemented and the workflow of the program looks like this :
+- Load the configuration files (pass/login dic, general conf...)
 - Parse the ip addresses passed in parameter
-- Load the configuration files of the program
 - Scan the web interface and extract the web login form information
-- Try to detect the type of web interface (wordpress, joomla, ...) through different patterns (feedbacks, favicons...)
+- Detect the type of web interface it is dealing with (wordpress, joomla, ...) through different patterns (feedbacks, favicons...)
 - Search for default credentials in the database if the web interface has been recognised
-- Bruteforce the form with a list of credentials
+- Extract the authentication form information OR basic authentication headers
+- Start bruteforcing
 - Create a report file

 ## Environment Installation